apache/incubator-graphar/docs/libraries/java/java.md

 ### Readers

-The GraphAr Java reader provides an extensive set of interfaces to read GAR files.
+The GraphAr Java reader provides an extensive set of interfaces to read GraphAr format files.
 It reads a collection of vertices or edges at a time as ArrowTable.
 Similar with the reader in C++ library, it supports the users to specify the data they need, e.g., a single property group.

-To utilize the GAR Java reader, please refer to the following example code.
+To utilize the GraphAr Java reader, please refer to the following example code.

 ```java